Bringing Your Read to Life

 The voice actor as chef

-A voice actor is a specialized chef who creates made-to-order plates of memorably tasty food.
+A voice actor is a specialized chef who creates made-to-order plates of irresistible food.
 Each meal (audition) is crafted to unique specifications and each order calls for unique seasonings applied with an artist’s vision and intent.

 A professional voice over chef isn’t serving a meal from a can.
-You are crafting an edible work of art to for the ears and mind.
+They are tailoring an edible work of art for the ears and mind.

 Voice acting is more cooking than baking.
 Baking is all about following the exact recipe.
-Cooking, like VO, is freer, more improvisational, and for me, more fun.
+Cooking, like VO, is freer, more improvisational.

-To use another comparison, voice acting is more Monk than Mozart.
+To use another comparison, voice acting is more Thelonius Monk than Mozart.

 Back to the kitchen: Most voice actors auditioning from home may not realize that they have a cupboard of seasoning at their disposal to bring their auditions to life.
 Many have been making the same, monotonous bland dish without realizing that but a few sprinkles of seasoning can awaken a life to their read.